AbyssalPlanet/MazegenNEA/README.md

-Welcome to MazegenNEA, my A-Level Computer Science NEA project (2024) for generating and solving mazes.
+Welcome to MazegenNEA, my A-Level Computer Science NEA project (2024).

-Developed for desktop use and made with Qt Creator.
+The application is designed for desktop use and built with Qt Creator, featuring an interactive interface that allows users to visualize and algorithmically solve mazes.